|Chair||Dr D. Ellard (WMS)|

 - The Committee derives its authority from the overarching University Research Governance and Ethics Committee.

-- Ensure that all non-NHS Faculty of Medicine and Faculty of Science (excluding Psychology) research and related studies that involve human participants, their data, or tissue is conducted according to the highest ethical standards, and in line with relevant legislation and guidance concerning ethical approval.
+- Ensure that all non-NHS research in the Faculty of Science, Engineering and Medicine (excluding Psychology) and related studies that involve human participants, their data, or tissue is conducted according to the highest ethical standards, and in line with relevant legislation and guidance concerning ethical approval.

 - Monitor and discuss any problems arising from non-University ethics committee processes.

-- Approve applications from Faculty of Medicine and Faculty of Science (excluding Psychology) staff and students for studies that involve human participants, their data, or their tissue.
+- Approve applications from Faculty of Science, Engineering and Medicine (excluding Psychology) staff and students for studies that involve human participants, their data, or their tissue.

 - Co-opt additional members whose particular expertise is required for certain proposals.

-- Ensure that all Faculty of Medicine and Faculty of Science (excluding Psychology) researchers, whether staff or students, are aware that they must submit an application to carry out research and related activities with human participants to an appropriate research ethics committee.
+- Ensure that all Faculty of Science, Engineering and Medicine (excluding Psychology) researchers, whether staff or students, are aware that they must submit an application to carry out research and related activities with human participants to an appropriate research ethics committee.

-- Work with other relevant research ethics committees to resolve any non-routine issues arising from Faculty of Medicine or Faculty of Science (excluding Psychology) applications.
+- Work with other relevant research ethics committees to resolve any non-routine issues arising from Faculty of Science, Engineering and Medicine (excluding Psychology) applications.

 - Report regularly to the University Research Governance and Ethics Committee.